euijae/nyu_real_bigdata_analytics_project/README.md

 - Integrate Spark for data flow and ML model

 ### What do you need for your project:

+At least two video training models are required.
+Since video file size is larger than

 # First Step of Execution